deNULL/ton-multisig/README.md

 You need to specify workchain id for your new order, as well as N (total number of keys) and K (number of keys required to complete an order).

 If K is omitted, it is set to N. You can set the name of your new wallet.
-The private keys will be stored in files <wallet>-1.pk, <wallet>-2.pk and so on.
+The private keys will be stored in files `<wallet>-1.pk`, `<wallet>-2.pk` and so on.
 Using -C option you can choose the file with the smart contract's code (either 'code' or 'code-getters').

-After running this command you should get a '<wallet>-init-query.boc' file.
+After running this command you should get a '`<wallet>-init-query.boc`' file.
 Upload it to TON (using `sendfile <wallet>-init-query.boc`) in your client to initialise your wallet (of course, you need to transfer some Grams to its address first).

 ## Adding more keys to a wallet initialisation request
 `./add-keys.fif <wallet> <keyname-1> <keyname-2>... [-O <output-boc>] [-k <k>]`

 Using this script you can add more owners **before initialisation of your smart contract**.
 You won't be able to change list of owners afterwards.
 Note that it will change the future address of the wallet (as it depends on the initial data).
-Private keys are loaded from (or stored to) files <keyname-1>.pk, <keyname-2>.pk and so on.
+Private keys are loaded from (or stored to) files `<keyname-1>.pk`, `<keyname-2>.pk` and so on.

 Option -k allows you to change the K param (number of keys required to complete an order).